IRB Guidance: Electronic Consent

 Electronic documentation of consent may be used when researchers conduct the consent process with participants in person, as well as when potential participants are not physically present during the consent process.
 In either situation, the consent process itself should still be designed to ensure that participants are adequately informed about the research, can easily ask and get answers to questions, and recognize that participation is voluntary.

 The purpose of this document is to provide guidance on documenting consent other than by obtaining a physical inked signature on paper.
 This guidance describes other methods that are also sufficient documentation of informed consent.

 Federal regulations allow electronic signatures to document informed consent, so long as electronic signatures are legally valid within the jurisdiction where the research is being conducted.
-However, the research team must still comply with all other consent requirements (see IRB Guidance: Informed Consent) and subjects must still be provided with a version of the consent form that they can retain for their records, whether it is a hard copy or an electronic version.
+However, the research team must still comply with all other consent requirements (see IRB Guidance: Informed Consent) and subjects must still be provided with a written version of the consent form that they can retain for their records.

 When the IRB reviews the study, it will consider how the electronic signature is being created, whether the signature can be shown to be legitimate, and how the research team plans to provide a version of the consent form to the potential subject for their review and retention.

 If properly obtained, an electronic signature can be considered an ‘original’ for the purposes of recordkeeping.
 In other words, it would satisfy requirements in case of an audit.

 Electronic Documentation of Consent vs. Waiving Documentation of Informed Consent

 It is important to understand the difference between using methods other than paper and pencil to document informed consent, and waiving the requirement to document informed consent altogether.

 When providing electronic consent, there are a number of ways in which an e-signature might be documented.
 Some examples include: